MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

 compared with the reference MDI FHIR IG data with the comparison tool.
 The case importing and comparing data are done as follows.

-**Case Importing**
+**Importing Procedure**
     - Reads the testcases spreadsheet
     - Converts the data in the testcases to MDI CSV
     - Mapper maps the MDI CSV to MDI IG FHIR and stores the converted MDI FHIR IG data in the Raven FHIR Server to be used as reference data
-    - When connectathon participants’ validated data are loaded to Raven, Comparison Tool compares the loaded data with the reference data.
+    - When participants’ validated data are loaded to Raven, Comparison Tool compares the loaded data with the reference data.
 See ":ref:`validation-comparison`" page for more information.

 Spreadsheet Schema